Marketing is a big business.

 Why else do on-hold messages continually tell you how important your call is and that someone will be right with you when you try to call a customer service number?

-If this was indeed true, wouldn’t the companies actually put their money where their mouths are and have a staff capable of taking customer calls as they come in rather than make the so-called “important” people waste their valuable time on hold?
+If this were indeed true, wouldn’t the companies actually put their money where their mouths are and have a staff capable of taking customer calls as they come in rather than make the so-called “important” people waste their valuable time on hold?

 At least they can give the customers the option of holing in silence rather than listening to annoying Muzak songs or gibberish talk about the company.